sparkfun/SparkFun_Qwiic_Navigation_Switch/docs/introduction.md

-The [SparkFun Qwiic Navigation Switch](https://www.sparkfun.com/products/27576) adds a 5-way tactile switch to your I<sup>2</sup>C bus!
+The [SparkFun Qwiic Navigation Switch](https://www.sparkfun.com/products/27576) adds a small, joystick-like 5-way tactile switch to your I<sup>2</sup>C bus!
 When connected to a microcontroller, push the 5-way tactile switch toward a direction (up, down, left, right, or center) to provide additional input for your application.
-The built-in RGB status LED provides visual feedback indicating which button is pressed.
+The built-in RGB status LED provides visual feedback indicating when a switch is pushed.

 <div class="grid cards" style="width:500px; margin: 0 auto;" markdown>
 <!-- ----------WHITE SPACE BETWEEN PRODUCTS---------- -->